nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.1.2 Viewing help : `help`

-To show a message with a quick summary of the available commands and how to format them, you can enter the `help` command.  also provides you with a link to this user guide for more information.
+To show a message with a quick summary of the available commands and how to format them, you can enter the `help` command.
+It also provides you with a link to this user guide for more information.

 ![help message](images/helpMessage.png)